5 Important Questions to Ask Your Jeweler When Diamond Shopping

 4. Why do some diamonds sparkle more than others?

-Knowing the 4Cs of diamond shopping ahead of time is important, but not all internet searches are made equal.
+Knowing the 4Cs of diamond shopping ahead of time is important.
+But not all internet searches are equal.
 While most sites will just inform you of the 4Cs: Cut, Clarity, Color, and Carat, they won’t all tell you what’s really makes a diamond sparkle and shine.

 It’s the cut!
 A better cut and expert craftsmanship of a diamond’s cut makes all the difference in the world.